 At Primrose Hill we offer a broad and balanced curriculum that is enriched in a number of ways to excite our children’s appetite for learning.

 Our school is situated on the bank of the Regents Canal which provides easy access to Regents Park and Hampstead Heath, where we hold our Sports Day, and the centre of Camden, where our children enjoy events at the Roundhouse.
 Travelling by bus and tube, we ensure we make the most of learning opportunities afforded by London’s many museums, galleries and places of interest – London Museum, Hampstead Heath, British Film Institue, Canal Museum, London Maritime Centre, the Seaside, a range of religious buildings such as the London Buddhist Centre and the Gurdwara Sahib.

 We also provide opportunities for our children to experience learning further afield, for example travelling down to Broadstairs in Year 2 to visit the seaside, Celtic Harmony in Hertfordshire in Y3, to the Mill Residential where the Y5 children camp under the starts and to Osmington Bay in Dorset in Year 6, to enjoy the fabulous range of activities on offer at PGL’s outdoor education centre.

 We have an exciting range of clubs for our children to participate in that are run by staff and outside providers.
 They include Gymnastics, Cooking, Street Dance, Ypga, Dodgeball, Gardening, African Drumming, Mini Mandarin, Ballet, Art, Meditation, Fencing, Multi Skills, Chess, Spanish, Musical Theatre, Football and Choir!
 These clubs take place before and after school and during the lunch-hour.
-Clubs was a priority for us in 2017 and we are delighted with its development – almost 30 different club opportunities!
+Clubs were a priority for us last year and we are delighted with its development – almost 30 different club opportunities!
 Please continue to see our Clubs Section as it develops further

 Our school has a links with a number of London organisations and institutions.
 These links mean that our children benefit from opportunities to enjoy and create pieces alongside talented musicians and composers.
 Through further links our children create and learn with resident artists in our dedicated art space, explore their own and others’ stories with experienced actors in drama workshops and are put through their paces in sessions coached by professional sports people.